Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/Load_the_environment/migrate_3.2.4_to_3.3.md

     For the manager, enter:
 1. For each node, enter:` `

-## Single- node to multi- node architecture migration
+## Single-node to multi-node architecture migration

-The only difference between migrating from single node to multi- node architecture and migrating from single- node to single- node architecture is the catalog migration step.
-Since there is no catalog named `cftcata `in multi- node, import the catalog exported from single- node architecture to the catalog of any of the nodes in the multi- node architecture.
+The only difference between migrating from single node to multi-node architecture and migrating from single-node to single-node architecture is the catalog migration step.
+Since there is no catalog named `cftcata `in multi-node, import the catalog exported from single-node architecture to the catalog of any of the nodes in the multi-node architecture.

 Be certain to stop Transfer CFT and the Transfer CFT Copilot server before performing the procedure.